-The RCE will update the QTF to enable the use of future versions of USCDI that are consistent with ONC rules for health IT certification compliance. - QTF-101 A Responding Node SHOULD NOT respond to a patient discovery query with a Request for additional demographics. - QTF-102 A Responding Node MUST NOT reply to a query with the demographics used to initiate the Patient Discovery Query.
-The Responding Node MUST return the demographics as known in its system. - QTF-103 The QHIN Initiating Gateways and Responding Gateways SHOULD support the On-Demand Document option. - QTF-104 An (I)ACP document reference MUST be accompanied by one of the following OIDs to declare the format of the consent document:
+- QTF-102 All C-CDA 2.1 format documents adhering to the Continuity of Care Document template MUST include all appropriate data classes and elements from United States Core Data for Interoperability (USCDI) V129 when data are available and subject to Error!
+Reference source not found..
+This includes additional section templates not included in base CCD (e.g., Patient Goals).
+The RCE intends to update the QTF to enable the use of future versions of USCDI that are consistent with ONC rules for health IT certification compliance. - QTF-103 Data created or captured and sent on or after December 31, 2024 SHOULD conform to data classes, data elements, and vocabulary requirements in USCDI V1 or later.
+Legacy data captured and sent prior to December 31, 2024 MAY conform to USCDI data classes, data elements, and vocabulary requirements in USCDI V1 or later. - a.
+As of January 1st, 2026, all information sent MUST conform to USCDI V3 data classes, data elements, and vocabulary requirements. - b.
+Where no code matching a data requirement exists in a USCDI specified code system, a code from a recognized code system (e.g., ICD-10, LOINC) SHOULD be used or a custom code MAY be used. - QTF-104 A Responding Node SHOULD NOT respond to a patient discovery Query with a Request for additional demographics. - QTF-105 A Responding Node MUST NOT reply to a Query with the demographics used to initiate the Patient Discovery Query.
+The Responding Node MUST return the demographics as known in its system. - QTF-106 The QHIN Initiating Gateways and Responding Gateways SHOULD support the On-Demand Document option. - QTF-107 An (I)ACP document reference MUST be accompanied by one of the following OIDs to declare the format of the consent document:

-OID Representation urn:oid: 2.16.840.1.113883.3.7204.1.1.1.2.1 (I)ACP Document contains access consent and is in scanned PDF format of a signed document urn:oid: 2.16.840.1.113883.3.7204.1.1.1.2.2 (I)ACP Document contains access consent and is in XACML format urn:oid: 2.16.840.1.113883.3.7204.1.1.1.2.3 (I)ACP Document contains access consent and is in HL7 FHIR® Consent resource format urn:oid: 2.16.840.1.113883.3.7204.1.1.1.2.4 (I)ACP Document contains access consent and is in Kantara Consent Receipt format
+OID Representation urn:oid:2.16.840.1.113883.3.7204.1.1.1.1.2.1 (I)ACP Document contains access consent and is in scanned PDF format of a signed document urn:oid:2.16.840.1.113883.3.7204.1.1.1.1.2.2 (I)ACP Document contains access consent and is in XACML format urn:oid:2.16.840.1.113883.3.7204.1.1.1.2.3 (I)ACP Document contains access consent and is in HL7 FHIR® Consent Resource format urn:oid:2.16.840.1.113883.3.7204.1.1.1.2.4 (I)ACP Document contains access consent and is in Kantara Consent Receipt format